suryajeetlondhe/flutter_interview_questions/README.md

 interfaces.”

 ---
+154.🔹How to Determine Which State Management to Use for a Flutter Project
+---

-154) 🔹How to Determine Which State Management to Use for a Flutter Project Choosing the right state management solution for a Flutter project depends on various factors, including project complexity, team size, scalability, and developer experience.
+Choosing the right state management solution for a Flutter project depends on various factors,
+     including project complexity, team size, scalability, and developer experience.
 Here’s a structured approach to help you decide: